Portland-Bit-Devs/pdx-bitdevs-site/README.md

 ### Azure Deployment

-This site is hosted on Azure using a simple `Static Web App` resource.
+This site is hosted for free on Azure using a simple `Static Web App` resource.

 The DNS and the SSL cert, is currently hosted through `NameCheap`.
+This costs approx $20/year.

 Use swa cli to deploy static content to Azure.
 The CLI tool will create the Static Web App resource from the command line.